 We have designated on-campus spaces for both quarantine and isolation.

-Some temporary adjustments have been made to meal plans for Fall 2020 to protect public health and comply with the current state guidance for food service operations:
+Some temporary adjustments have been made to meal plans to protect public health and comply with the current state guidance for food service operations:

 Throughout our dining locations, we have replaced finger scan technology with contactless scanners.
 Students also have the option to self-swipe their ID card.
 Retail customers can self-swipe most pre-packaged items, as well as self-swipe payment.